InstitutionalGrammar/IG-Book/features.md

 <details>
 <summary>Semantic Annotations</summary><br/>

 IG Logico aims at developing an epistemological linkage between the domain of interest and the encoded institutional information.
-Central here is the ability to annotate encoded information using semantic annotations that capture the functional role (*Institutional Functions*) or signal that the component values convey with respect to the domain or through the applied analytical lens.
+Central here is the ability to annotate encoded information using semantic annotations that capture functional role (*Institutional Functions*) or signal that the component values convey with respect to the domain or through the applied analytical lens.
 Referencing an example of such institutional function, analyzing an institutional setting with respect to compliance behavior `not submitting the tax return on time` reflects a violation (whereas `submission on time` reflects the institutional function of signaling compliance).
 IG 2.0 provides a set of predefined taxonomies prepared for the annotations of selected components (e.g., roles, metatypes of referenced concepts, as well as institutional functions in the context of compliance assessment), but further allows for the introduction of classifications drawn from the domain of the analyst.
 More details can found in Section 6.1.2 onwards in the book, as well as the <a href="https://arxiv.org/abs/2008.08937" target="_blank">IG 2.0 Codebook</a>.

 </details>
 <br/>